kzefram/Employee-Tracker/README.md

 ## Description

 With this applications you can of your employees.
 It's simple design makes it easy to use.
 I learned how to use a database using the command line as well as how to  query said database.
-I used MySQL, Node,
+I used MySQL, Node, inquirer and mysql2.

 User Story